 If you’re unsure that your current BOPIS strategy isn’t meeting customer expectations, ask yourself the following questions to ensure your BOPIS experience is top-notch:

-- Pickup: Do your stores have clear signage that guide shoppers where to go for their pickup?
-What about to exchange items?
+Pickup: Do your stores have clear signage that guides shoppers where to go for their pick-up?
+What about exchanging items?
 Can they try their products before leaving the store?

 2. Store Operations and Layout